First ride setup

 See sensor ID entry in motion

-This demo shows how to open TubeWitch settings in the Garmin Connect IQ mobile app and enter the front and rear TyreWiz sensor IDs.
+These demos show how to open TubeWitch settings in the Garmin Connect IQ mobile app and Garmin Express to enter the front and rear TyreWiz sensor IDs.

 Enter only the numeric part of each sensor ID in TubeWitch settings.
 For example, if the sensor ID is HGL12345, enter 12345.

 If sensor IDs or other settings are not being saved by the Garmin Connect IQ mobile app, try entering one sensor ID first and saving immediately before entering the second.
-Garmin's settings flow can be a little tricky on some older devices when changing many settings all at once.
+Garmin's save process can be inconsistent when many settings are changed at once.

 Two separate jobs